ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ```

 ### Extra Mods
 After you've patched your ISO with the chosen xdelta, you can make additional modifications.
-Follow the steps below to use mods such as Sonic over YellowAndroid.
+Follow the steps below to use mods such as Sonic over Yellow Android.

 ### Extraction of Game / FST Format
 1. Open Dolphin